bowlercbtlabs/Github-Introduction-Lab-1/README.md

 In this video I configure and explain the following:

 - Why are we using github
-- How to use github to access our lab initial configurations
+- How to use github to access our lab initial and final configurations
 - explain difference between a private and public repository